 How to reduce the risk of copyright infringement when using AI

-Exposure to copyright infringement actions is a problem both the AI companies and commercial end users.
+Exposure to copyright infringement actions is a problem for both the AI companies and commercial end users.
 The process of making an image in the style of Andy Warhol entails a lot of copying and processing of existing works by the artist, to produce an end result that looks different from any of them.
 The finished product may well not reproduce a substantial part of any Warhol image, and therefore not amount to an infringement of his copyright.
-AI end users would do well to minimise the risk by not asking the machine to make something in the style of a particular artist, though – ask for pop-art rather than a Warhol lookalike!
+AI end users would do well to minimise the risk by not asking the machine to make something in the style of a particular artist.
+We cover practical tips for reducing your exposure in our copyright infringement guide.

 What to do if you have been accused of copyright infringement

-If you are accused of infringement, the most important thing to do is to consult a copyright solicitor with experience of dealing with copyright claims – not just novel AI-related claims.
+If you are accused of infringement, the most important thing to do is to consult a copyright lawyer with experience in dealing with copyright claims, not just novel AI-related claims.
 Often, they can be made to go away completely, or at least settled for much less than what is being demanded by the other party.